 “What the—” said Sarah.

 Angelo stepped back over to where he had tackled Sarah and fished something out of the grass.
 Sarah could just barely catch a glimpse of a pinkish, rubbery flesh.
-“A squid,” said Richard.
+“A squid,” said Angelo.
 “Probably dropped by an albatross.”

 Sarah struggled to sit up.
 “Is it alive?”